ALLAN-mfQ/HighlightGhost/README.md

 英語にして下さい

 # Update
+Ver　1.2
+- Bug Fixes
+- Fixed an issue where original materials were lost if the file was saved and closed while transparency was active.

 Ver 1.1
 - To reduce processing load when the number of objects increases, changes were made to apply only to displayed objects.
 - The restoration function has been made more robust to prevent material loss when object names are changed.